ilanschnell/bitarray/README.rst

 ``count_xor(a, b, /)`` -> int
    Return ``(a ^ b).count()`` in a memory efficient manner, as no intermediate bitarray object gets created.

+   This is also known as the Hamming distance.

 ``subset(a, b, /)`` -> bool